limeandcoconut/cowboy-hat/README.md

 - [ ] *FAASSTERR*

 ### Maybe
+- [ ] Watch for adds in regular watch dirs.
 - [ ] Coroutines to prevent race conditions on massive file adds and unlinks.
 - [ ] Always ignore node_modules etc when watching.
 - [ ] Make cowboy-hat exit when no files are being watched